 - It is cheap but beautiful tropical freshwater fish that is available in different color patterns like orange, white diamond black and green.

 - They are schooling fish and prefer to live in large community tanks, but one thing is to care that you must keep an eye on if they combine with other fishes in the tank.

 - Molly fish can only live with the live-bearing fish like the platy, guppy, and swordtails.

 - The most popular varieties found in the market are sailfin dalmatian and balloon molly fish.

 - The fish known as a “Mollie” used to be named Mollinesia but is now part of Poecilia.
-There are about 5 genuine species.
-Some breeders have altered their genes, which I abhor.
+There are about five certain species.
+Some breeders have altered their genes.

 - They are a South American (Mexico) tropical fish.
-Some of them live in brackish water and while they tolerate an amount of salt, it is definitely not required.
+Some of them live in brackish water, and while they tolerate an amount of salt, it is not required.
 Too much salt will kill the plants and prevent other species from living well.

-- The larger species of the SailFin Mollie is almost impossible to find.
-I had some in the 1970s and have been looking for them ever since.
+- The more abundant species of the SailFin Mollie is almost impossible to find.
+I had some in the 1970s and had been looking for them ever since.
 Occasionally someone advertises that they have them, but this is almost always false.

 - I find the natural coloring of a genuine molly to be very pleasing.
 The scale has a wide variety of hues of blue and green.
 An adult Sailfin can reach 7″ in a large tank.
 Most are raised in tanks that won’t promote this size.
 A 4″ Molly would be unusual these days.

 - Like most animals schools of mollies are socially orient.
 The larger males will kill their rivals by harassing them to death.
 There will generally be one or two young ones that stay out of the way and try to breed when they can which the dominant male might not kill outright.
 Once the dominant males weaken, the next rival will take over.